 I am a post-doctoral research assistant in the X-ray and Observational Astronomy group at the University of Leicester.
 More specifically, I'm a member of the post-launch support team for Swift whose vital statistics you can see to the right.
 As such, I respond in real-time to Gamma Ray Bursts (GRBs) when I'm on duty, analysing the X-ray data as it arrives and informing the follow-up community of the results, and then keep track of the brightness the burst to help decide how for long Swift observes it.

 I also produce and maintain software and web tools for the UK Swift Science Data Centre.
 These include the Swift-XRT data products for GRBs (including light curves, spectra and enhanced positions), and the target visibility calculator.
 I also conduct astrophysical reasearch, and not just in GRBs (see my research page for details).
 Swift is an excellent multi-wavelength facility for a wide range of science, and I have several active projects using Swift data of Cataclysmic Variables.

 Before coming to Leicester I was at Keele University.
-I took my undergraduate degree (Astrophysics, with Computer Science up to level II) there from 1999-2002, and did my PhD in Keele's astrophysics group from September 2005-August 2006.
+I took my undergraduate degree (Astrophysics, with Computer Science up to level II) there from 1999-2002, and did my PhD in Keele's astrophysics group from October 2002-August 2005.
 I then worked as a Coel Hellier's post-doc within that group until August 2006, which is when I came to Leicester.